2019 Selangor FA season: Pre-season

 Selangor also confirmed the signing of Azreen Zulkafali from FELDA United; he was along with new coach B. Sathianathan and K. Prabakaran, migrate to find a new challenge with the new club.

 On 12 December, Selangor announced the signing of goalkeeper, Farizal Harun from FELDA United too.

 Selangor continued their transfer activity on 14 December, signing midfielder Wan Zack Haikal from FELDA United too and Nurridzuan Abu Hassan from PKNS on a free transfer.

 Selangor have released their four foreign players last season, Ilham Armaiyn, Evan Dimas, Willian Pacheco and Alfonso Cruz, after their contracts were not renewed by the club.
 On 16 December, Selangor confirmed that Rufino Segovia still remains with the team, and it was announced that Spanish striker agreed to a contract extension with the club for a further a one-year until 2019, with an option of an additional year.

 On 1 January 2019, Selangor confirmed the transfer of their new foreign players, Antonio German and Endrick on a free transfer.

 On 5 January, Selangor confirmed another transfer for foreign player, Michal Nguyễn from Thai club, Air Force Central on a free transfer.

 On 10 January, Selangor announced the signing of Australian defender Taylor Regan from Adelaide United.
 It was the last signing of foreign player for the club.

 A deadline transfer on 20 February 2019, Selangor make a decision to release one of foreign players, Antonio German, after his poor performance in the last three games in league matches, make the club take the action on him.
 Then, the club bring former Kedah foreign player, Sandro da Silva to replace him.

 The club have bring a new local player, Khyril Muhymeen from Perlis.
-The club also bring Fandi Othman from PKNS on loan, which the club have made agreement with PKNS to swap loan deal with K. Kannan.
+The club also bring Fandi Othman from PKNS F.C. on loan, which the club have made agreement with PKNS to swap loan deal with Kannan Kalaiselvan.